North v South: 20th century

 The fixture's popularity waned as international cricket expanded and it was played less frequently in the 20th century.
 Following the two games in September 1900, there were only eight instances between then and September 1920, all of them in the 1904 to 1908 period.
 Between the two world wars, there were eleven matches.
 The fixture was resurrected in 1946 after the end of the Second World War and, except for 1953, was played annually, sometimes more than once a season, through to 1958.
 Then there was a three-year hiatus until the final first-class match took place 6 to 8 September 1961 at Stanley Park, Blackpool, the South winning by two wickets.
 The fixture was finally ended by the advent of limited overs cricket, which left no space for it in an already crowded calendar.

+Revival

 The last North v South contest of the 20th century was a one-day 50 over match at Trent Bridge in the 1971 season, which the South won by 9 runs.

-Revival

-Three game series, in 50-over One Day International format, were held in the United Arab Emirates in March 2017 and in Barbados in March 2018 as part of the English county cricket pre-season schedule.
+There was a temporary revival in March 2017 when a three-match series, under one-day 50 overs rules, was staged in the United Arab Emirates.
+In March 2018, a similar series was played in Barbados as part of the English county cricket pre-season schedule.

-List of North v South first-class matches
+List of first-class North v South matches

+Scorecards of all these matches from 1836 to 1961 are held on the CricketArchive database.